PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockC/README.md

 In block A, you explored the foundations of data science and AI and critically examined applications thereof of in existing businesses processes.
 In block B, you went a step further and helped a real-life client get more insight out of their data using data science tools to pre-process, analyse and get insight out of data.
 In this block, you will take on a more hands-on approach towards data modelling using tools such as deep learning.
 In particular, this block will focus on key aspects of **the modelling phase of a data science project lifecycle** such as deep learning, explainable and responsible artificial intelligence (AI), and human-centered artificial intelligence.

-Therefore, we are going to create a project proposal for an application with a deep learning model as a proof-of-concept at the center.
+Therefore, we are going to create a project proposal for an smartphone application which uses the camera to scan object to achieve some kind of business value.
 You're going to design this application keeping the user experience, business value and disruptive technology risks in mind.
-The project proposal itself will take the shape of a powerpoint presentation where you explain how your deep learning model works and explain how it's a responsible technology to apply.
+The project proposal itself will take the shape of a powerpoint presentation where you argue why your deep learning model is responsible and why it adds value to the core use-case.

-The research topics include, but are not limited to:
+The topics include, but are not limited to:
 - Business Understanding: Why create this application?
 What is it's value and for whom is it valuable?
 - Explainable AI: How does you deep-learning model work?
 - Deep Learning: How do we achieve the computer vision task lying at the core of your project proposal?